Search results for

 How to block Google AI overviews on mobile

 Unfortunately, blocking Google AI overviews on mobile is a much more difficult prospect than on desktop.
 There’s no support for plugins, and while you can technically select a custom search engine, you can’t add the necessary filter string yourself.
-The good news is that there’s a workaround site called tenbluelinks.org, which aims to make it easier to rid the web of unwelcome AI overviews on mobile.
+The good news is that there’s a workaround site called tenbluelinks.org, which aims to make it easier to rid the web of unwelcome AI overlays on mobile.

-To quickly change Chrome (or any mobile browser that supports custom search engines) on Android you just need to visit the aforementioned site from your mobile device.
+To quickly change Chrome (or any mobile browser that supports custom search engines) on Android, you just need to visit the aforementioned site from your mobile device.
 From there:

 1. Open a new tab and search for anything in Google.
 This step can’t be skipped.